 p.s.
 Read through, there are helpful videos and links throughout.

 p.s.s.
-Want to see the price before reading the full review?
+Click here to skip to the ZT230 buying section if you want to see the price before reading the full review.

 Brief overview of the Zebra ZT230 printer

 The Zebra ZT230 is one of most affordable industrial printers offered by Zebra Technologies.

 Its design incorporates years of customer feedback and has greatly improved upon older generation models.